powa-team/powa/ui/README.md

 Overview
 --------

-You can run the POWA User Interface in various ways : as Perl webservice (Morbo), as a CGI with Apache or with Nginx (Hypnotoad).
+You can run the POWA User Interface in various ways : as Perl webservice (Morbo), as a CGI with Apache or with Nginx (as a reverse proxy in front of Hypnotoad).

 But first let's talk about safety: